-The ability of the watandar to extract resources was again constrained by the output of agriculture, the amount of virgin land, the level of conflict: in the locality, and the ability of the farmers to migrate to other places.
-The eighteenth century Deccan was after all a labour scarce, land abundant economy.
+The ability of the watandar to extract resources was again constrained by the output of agriculture, the amount of virgin land, the level of conflict in the locality, and the ability of the farmers to migrate to other places.
+The 18th century Deccan was after all a labour scarce, land abundant economy.
 Also, most villages had a usually fixed land revenue assessment.
 Consequently, village headmen generally welcomed short-term tenants to settle.
-This encouraged oppressed farmers to migrate., often with their entire live stock and other movables.
-In turn, the ability to migrate and thereby avoid heavy demands on agricultural output generally gave only a temporary respite to most farmer and many if not all, were forced to return at some stage.
-Though village headmen encouragedshort term lease they usally satisfied themselves as to the abilities of the tenant to farm the land after all a piece of land that had been ruined by careless cultivation might not be able to find a tenant next year good and reliable information about the migrants was costly to collect as a result only those who had some way of satisfying the headmen as to their credentials could obtain such new lease most other.

-were forced to resort to wandering manual labour till their own villages returned to normality.
+This encouraged oppressed farmers to migrate, often with their entire live stock and other movables.
+In turn, the ability to migrate and thereby avoid heavy demands on agricultural output generally gave only a temporary respite to most farmers and many if not all, were forced to return at some stage.
+Though village headmen encouraged short-term leases, they usually satisfied themselves as to the abilities of the tenant to farm the land.
+After all, a piece of land that had been ruined by careless cultivation might not be able to find a tenant next year.
+Good and reliable information about the migrants was costly to collect.
+As a result, only those who had some way of satisfying the headmen as to their credentials could obtain such new leases.
+Most others were forced to resort to wandering manual labour till their own villages returned to normality.
 Both, the watandar as well as the farmers, were constrained in the use of their strategies to undermine each other.
 Hence, it again became a matter of negotiations and politics at the local level and not a simple exercise in power.
 A watandar who was good at political management could generally extract significant resources.
-Through the eighteenth century, localities developed extremely localised measures of land like the village beegha (or the rivaj beegha) and grain.
+Through the 18th century, localities developed extremely localised measures of land like the village beegha (or the rivaj beegha) and grain.
 While assessing the village for land revenue, the village beegha would adjust according to the power balances within the village.
 Given the high costs of information collection about the incomes of each farmer, the state generally engaged with the village as a body, leaving the village officers to redistribute the burdens.
-Ravinder Kumar's argument that land taxes were redistributed within the village (because presumably villagers preferred a non-market cooperative ethic to market based individualism) so as to ensure equality of assessment is not borne out by empirical analysis of the village level data".
-Rather, larger farmers seem to have succeeded in pushing their assessment on to smaller farmers.
+Ravinder Kumar's argument that land taxes were redistributed within the village ( so that villagers preferred a pre-capitalistic equality to capitalistic individualism) so as to ensure equality of assessment is not borne out by empirical analysis of the village level data .
+Rather, larger farms seem to have succeeded in pushing their assessment on to smaller farmers.
 The actual revenue that could be realised from the village then depended upon these extremely local balances of power within the village.
-Local officials could make use of this information, which was impossible to gather for the state to obtain side-payments for themselves.
+Local officials could make use of this information which was impossible to gather for the state to obtain side-payments.
 Additionally, there were the profits of management, obtained by expanding the area under cultivation.